-7. EMPLOYER SATISFACTION SURVEY
+6. EMPLOYER SATISFACTION SURVEY

-The employer satisfaction survey is sent at the same time of the graduate satisfaction survey.
-The graduate can indicate their employment status and employer information.
 The survey by the employer will evaluate the graduate's skills six-nine months after employment.
 The purpose of this survey to the employer is to help the program determine its effectiveness from the employer's perspective.
 Again, this information could lead to programmatic improvement.